adambard/learnxinyminutes-docs/swift.html.markdown

 // ... is inclusive on both ends (a "closed range") — mathematically, [0, 10]
 let _0to10 = 0...10
-// ..< in inclusive on the left, exclusive on the right (a "range") — mathematically, [0, 10) let singleDigitNumbers = 0..<10
+// ..< is inclusive on the left, exclusive on the right (a "range") — mathematically, [0, 10) let singleDigitNumbers = 0..<10
 // You can omit one end (a "PartialRangeFrom") — mathematically, [0, ∞)
 let toInfinityAndBeyond = 0...